 Other than vaccination, masking is the most powerful strategy we have to decrease the likelihood of a COVID-19 outbreak in workplaces, schools, and communities.
 The more people who consistently wear their masks correctly when indoors, the less frequently our organizations need to test in order to substantially decrease outbreak risk.

 And don’t forget - the better your mask is, the better your protection from COVID-19 is too.
-In fact, if you know that everyone at your organization wears high-efficiency masks, you can use the When to Test Calculator to see what a difference they make.
+In fact, if you know that everyone at your organization wears high-efficiency masks, you can use the When to Test Calculator for Organizations to see what a difference they make.

 The Calculator assumes that most people will wear cloth masks, which have a fitted filtration efficiency of about 30% (0.3).
 If everyone in your organization wears high-efficiency masks, you can change the Calculator’s Advanced Settings to reflect their fitted filtration efficiency (about 85% or 0.85 for KN95s, and about 95% or 0.95 for N95s).